pyearthsci/signaturesimulator/README.rst

     sim.run()

 .. note::  Currently the passive optical model will only work if the signaturesimulator is installed on a linux machine,
     due to the packaged Semi-Discrete binaries.
 We are working to bring out a version compatiable with Windows and Mac OSx.
+Please see the next example if you are not on a linux machine.
 The active microwave model is usable on any architecture.

 Once the simulator has finished its run it will right the output to a new spectra class.
 We can then look at the reflectance values for different bands (ordered by wavelength) using the following command::